wurthless-elektroniks/smc360/docs/dbgleds.md

 ## Blink patterns

+Note that when blink patterns are updated, the current position isn't automatically reset, so you will get some misleading results.

 ### DBG_LED2 (Xenon), DBG_LED0 (all others)

 - 10000000 (one short blink): something powered the system up; checking what it is